SpeedRyder/pcapvault/README.md

   #edit the _TCPDUMP_INTERFACE setting to match your interface name
   _TCPDUMP_INTERFACE="enp4s0f0"

-pcapvault does not prep your interface for capture your interface must already be configure for capturing
+pcapvault does not prep your interface for capture
+your interface must already be configured for capturing

 #once you are ready to start capturing
 #create a vault